lalomorales22/penguins/docs/web/control-ui.md

 ---
-summary: "Browser-based control UI for the Gateway (chat, nodes, config)"
+summary: "Browser-based control UI for the Gateway (chat, config, and operations)"
 read_when:
   - You want to operate the Gateway from a browser
   - You want Tailnet access without SSH tunnels